Skip to main content

 'Name',

-Inserter.ColumnMapping('Location', f'CAST({escape_name("Location_as_text")} AS GEOGRAPHY)')
+Inserter.ColumnMapping('Location', f'CAST({escape_name("Location_as_text")} AS TABLEAU.TABGEOGRAPHY)')

 ]

-# Format the data as well-known text (WKT)
+# Format the data as Well-known text (WKT)

 data_to_insert = [